insilichem/dummyatoms/README.md

 1. Open your metal system

 	All input configuration is done through Chimera which mainly accepts .pdb and .mol2 files.
 A couple of sample inputs are included in `examples` folder; parameters should be self-explaining.

-	There's just on catch on these files:
+    However, there a couple of rules:

 	*Metals residues: Each metal must be a single residue with a unique name.
+    *Atom types: All atoms must be described with AMBER gaff.
+Otherwise chimera will not regonise them properly making an implausible parametrization which will raise an error.

 2. Choose your desired parameters